syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 }
 {% endhighlight %}

-The following screenshot shows the selection animation in SfDataGrid.
+The following screenshot shows the selection animation in the SfDataGrid:

 ![](SfDataGrid_images/SelectionAnimation.gif)